Tim9Liu9/TimLiu-iOS/Swift.md

 #### 选择器@

 * [McPicker](https://github.com/kmcgill88/McPicker-iOS) - A customizable, closure driven UIPickerView drop-in solution with animations that is rotation ready. :large_orange_diamond:
+* [Mandoline](https://github.com/blueapron/Mandoline) - An iOS picker view to serve all your "picking" needs.

 #### 富文本@